 While my friends and classmates studied, I’d visit my properties and learn what I needed to do to be an effective manager.
 I soon learned that as the money was flowing in, much of it needed to flow out to cover expenses that came with property management.
 At twenty years old, I was figuring out how to fix appliances like furnaces that had gone out in the winter or pipes that had frozen.
 I learned a lot on the fly and that ability to roll with the punches helped me immeasurably.

 Without a mentor growing up or entrepreneurial parents, I didn’t have the upbringing that allowed for financial frivolousness and lavish spending.
 I came from a hard-working family.
 My grandparents were farmers who immigrated to the United States.
 I started working in the tenth grade and I never stopped.
 I know how to roll up my sleeves and learn things by doing.
 I’ve learned to work hard and take responsibility for my effort, however, a mentor was never part of the equation.

 Don’t Limit Yourself: Age Doesn’t Matter

-It was 2006 and I was twenty five years old.
+It was 2006 and I was twenty-five years old.
 I had about $25,000 coming in each month from my properties and $1.5 million dollars in equity.
 Sometimes I’d buy two to four properties at once, fix them up and sell them directly to new owners.
-I’d take the money I made and put it right back into buying the next properties and doing it again.
+I’d take the money I made and put it right back into buying the next property and doing it again.